Nafrinaa/HNDIT-DSA-P-66-WordCheck/README.md

-# Even and Odd Counter
+# Word is Present in a Sentence

 **Author Name**: MN.Fathima Nafrina

 **Index Number**: BAT/IT/2022/P/66

 ## Project Description